NEW report! Health Status of Rural Minnesotans is on the Rural Health Advisory Committee website.

-Comments on the amendments to Health Care Quality Measures - Rule Development are due September 14.
+Comments on the amendments to Health Care Quality Measures - Rule Development (link no longer available) are due September 14.

 Medicare payment for health care home services to begin in October.
 Through Minnesota's participation in the Medicare Multi-payer Advanced Primary Care Practice demonstration, certified health care homes will be reimbursed for care coordination services provided to fee-for-service Medicare beneficiaries.
 Participation information is online.

 Regional Extension Assistance Center for HIT (REACH) services are available to all Minnesota and North Dakota providers—whether you have: